busoc/propsect/README.md

 * **file**: a list of file/directory where data files will be extracted and their metadata generated before being stored into the final archive
   * **experiment** (string): name of an experiment. if empty, the one of the main section will be used
   * **file** (string): path to a file or directory where data files should be added to the archive
-  * **mime** (string): mime type describing the file format of the products in a given location.
-Most of the command will use this string in order to accept or reject files to be processed.
+  * **mime** (string): mime type describing the file format of the product(s) in a given location.
+Most of the command will use this string in order to determine if they have to discard the section or if they have to process the files of the current section.
   * **type** (string): type of products found in the given location (productType)
   * **level** (int): level of processing of the files (default to 0)
   * **acqtime** (date/datetime): default acquisition time to used if no acquisition time can be extracted from their content